davidfekke/fek.io/src/blog/2021-09-01/how-to-add-unit-testing-to-express-using-jest.md

 In both of my unit tests I am using jest's `expect` function to compare our expected results in the `toEqual` function.
 If they match, both tests will pass.

-Now lets' add a another test suite with `supertest` to test the routes.
+Now lets' add another test suite with `supertest` to test the routes.
 We will create a new file called `routes.t.js` to test the actual routes.

 ```javascript
 import request from 'supertest';